Way to avoid fool's abuse (4)

 'to' means one lot of letters go next to another (I've seen this in other clues).

-'avoid' becomes 'jee' (I am not sure about this - if you are sure you should believe this answer much more).
+'avoid' becomes 'jee' (I can't justify this - if you can you should give a lot more credence to this answer).

 'r' put after 'jee' is 'JEER'.